Daddy2054/imageAPI/README.md

 1. endpoint: "/api"
 2. endpoint "/api/images"
 3. parameters missing
-4. image processing
+4. error for file do not exist
-5. processing error for wrong file type (package.json, already in folder)
+5. image processing
-6. error for file do not exist
+6. incorrect parameters("a","0","-1")